katyoleary/buss-mall/user-stories.md

 as a focus group participant, i want to take a survey on a platform that is clean and beautiful. as a focus group participant, i want that survey to be efficient, and non repeating. as a focus group participant, i hope to be interested and entertained by the products that are available.

+melanie and i collaborated a bit on this one.